 The GCRC has established rate schedules for certain professional services and may impact any contract established under the Code.
-These rate schedules are located on the GCRC website at the following link: https://apps.legislature.ky.gov/moreinfo/contracts/homepage.html.
-Access/click the dropdown menu within the web page for the rates information.
+These rate schedules are located on the GCRC website at www.lrc.ky.gov/statcomm/Contracts/homepage.htm.

 B. Invoicing of Personal Service Contracts: